-In November 2009, the company signed a global sales and distribution agreement with Chr Hansen and is excited about the potential of this agreement.
-The sale of bulk active to US based Multi Level Marketing Company and the Development and Licensing Agreement with Nestle also remains key to the success of the Company.
+There were no significant changes to the affairs of the Company other than it continues to explore global opportunities with its strategic partners Chr Hansen, in addition to its alliance with the US based Multi Level Marketing Company and the Development and Licensing Agreement with Nestle.
 To this end Nestle is continuing technical and clinical trials on PCC with the intention of launching specialised infants formula in 2013.

-The company continues to explore further potential of PCC particularly in the veterinary and companion animal application.
-Any significant developments in this area will be announced to the shareholders, if and when they are realised
+The company continues to explore further opportunities and any significant developments in this area will be announced to the shareholders, if and when they are realised